Admission to the Graduate Program

 The exemption for the above language requirement are given to students who are from countries where English is the only official language, those who have earned a degree from a regionally accredited U.S. college or university, or those who have earned a degree from a country where English is the only official language or from a university at which English is the only official language of instruction.
 For details on your country’s required documents, included academic credentials and equivalency, please visit our Sample Country Requirements Page.

 7. Is that enough for the admission if minimal requirements are met?

 Meeting minimum UCF admission criteria does not guarantee program admission.
 Final admission is based on evaluation of the applicant’s abilities, past performance, recommendations, match of the program and faculty expertise to the applicant’s career/academic goals, and the applicant’s potential for completing the degree.

 8. How to apply the graduate teaching/graduate assistantship, tuition waiver and university fellowship?

-The program offers a limited number of graduate teaching/research assistantships for incoming PhD and master students.
+The program offers a limited number of graduate teaching/research assistantships for incoming full-time PhD and master students.
 Every assistantship includes a full tuition waiver and paid health insurance.
 They are available on a competitive base and awarded based on academic merit, and most GTA/GRA are awarded to students in the PhD program starting from the fall semester.
 In the application, you should answer “Yes” for the question “Are you interested in an assistantship and/or fellowship? “.
 The program will nominate some students to the University fellowship, please the graduate fellowship website for more information.
 It is advised that students should apply as early as possible in order to be considered for the assistantships.

 9. How to apply for the Math graduate program?
 What is the deadline to apply for?